guibom/WebMQonttrol/docs/MQTT_REF.md

 ### Interfaces
 Controller messages are set at start, and a will defined for unexpect disconnects.
+Gateways interface ethernet to RF/etc.
 Players get the information from EventGhost running on my HTPC
 ```
-home/controller/MQTTRF			(on, off) Retained
+home/gateway/MQTTRF			    (on, off) Retained
-home/controller/MQTTRF/light/#	(string) _ID of light_ Retained
+home/gateway/MQTTRF/light/#	    (string) _ID of light_ Retained

 home/player/mpc					(on, off) Retained
 home/player/itunes				(on, off) Retained